bavla/biblio/J5-4596/opisi.md

 ### T1.2 – Reporting.
 Done on a yearly basis, as required by the financer (SRA/ARRS).
-Principal investigator will assign a member of the project to coordinate the collection of achievements in the reporting period, to prepare and submit the annual report.
-Financial reporting and funds monitoring will be performed by the accounting departments of the partners.
+Financial reporting and funds monitoring was performed by the accounting departments of the partners.

 ### T1.3 – Dissemination.
-The obtained results will be reported on international scientific conferences and published in scientific journals.
-The developed software, its documentation and example data sets will be made available on GitHub as open-source.
+The obtained results were reported on international scientific conferences and published in scientific journals.
+The developed software, its documentation and example data sets are made available on GitHub as open-source.

 ## WP2.
 Identification of higher order services and implementation of prototype solutions